sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-creation/fiori-ios-scpms-custom-app-creation.md

 [ACCORDION-BEGIN [Step 14: ](Change Table Cell)]

 First, you will change the appearance of the standard table cell.
 By default, it is of type `UITableViewCell`.
-For the custom UI, you will change it to the SDK's Fiori control `FUIContactCell`.
+For the custom UI, you will change it to the SDK's SAP Fiori control `FUIContactCell`.

 Select the **Table View Cell** and from the **Identity inspector**, set its **Custom Class** to the following: